Prey Lang Wildlife Sanctuary

 The Prey Lang Forest (/preɪ ˈlɑːŋ/; ព្រៃឡង់, Prey Láng [prɨj lɑŋ]) is a forest in Kampong Thom, Preah Vihear, Kratie and Stung Treng Provinces in Northern Cambodia.
 The forest covers an estimated 3,600 square kilometres (1,390 square miles).
 It is one of Southeast Asia's last remaining lowland evergreen woodlands.
 It is the largest remaining lowland evergreen forest on the Indochinese peninsula and approximately 200,000 members of ethnic minorities live in or around the Prey Lang.

 Protected area

 Part of the Prey Lang Forest is covered by Prey Lang Wildlife Sanctuary, first created in 2016.

 Indigenous communities

 Prey Lang plays a central role in the lives of hundreds of thousands of people in Cambodia.
 Around 200,000 people, mostly members of the indigenous Kuy people, live in districts surrounding Prey Lang, a name which means "Our Forest" in the Kuy language.
 Prey Lang is an intricate part of their culture and spiritual life and they have depended upon it for generations, collecting resin, building materials, medicine, and food from the forest.
-Another 700,000 people live within 10 kilometers from Prey Lang, also for whom the forest is essential.
+Another 700,000 people live within 10 kilometers from Prey Lang, for whom the forest is essential as well.